 Community Oral Health Service

-In Taranaki free basic dental care for children and young people (aged 0-17) is provided by Taranaki DHB Community Oral Health Service (previously the school dental service) and contracted dentists.
+In Taranaki free basic dental care for children and young people (aged 0-17) is provided by Te Whatu Ora Taranaki Community Oral Health Service (previously the school dental service) and contracted dentists.

 Basic dental care includes: